The Manson Family Album: Aftermath and release

 The Manson Family Album remained unreleased for several years.
 Following Berkowitz' acrimonious exit from the group in 1996, he initiated a lawsuit against the rest of the band.
-This was settled in October 1998, with Berkowitz receiving a six-figure sum, which he described as "an evil number".
+This was settled in October 1998, with Berkowitz's receiving a six-figure sum, which he described as "an evil number".
 Furthermore, he obtained the copyrights to the entire Spooky Kids catalogue, which included 21 previously unreleased tracks.
 Former bassist Gidget Gein also settled his lawsuit against the band that same year, for an amount similar to the one received by Berkowitz: "I'm not allowed to discuss the specifics of the case.
 But I know [Berkowitz] didn't make much more than I made, because the accountants sent his numbers to my lawyers by accident.
 You'd think we'd be millionaires off of the records we've sold, but no."

 Berkowitz released the first in an intended two-part series of Spooky Kids recordings in 2004.
 Lunch Boxes & Choklit Cows was released April 20 through Empire MusicWerks.
 It contained 10 previously unreleased songs recorded by the band between January 1990 and November 1993, as well as a bonus DVD containing three live performances.
-While promoting this release, Berkowitz was interviewed by a creator of fansite SpookyKids.net, who requested information about The Manson Family Album during an AIM conversation.
-Berkowitz responded by offering a cassette tape containing the entire album, which was leaked onto the internet in July 2004 via BitTorrent and DC++.
+Berkowitz gave the album to an interviewer; it was leaked onto the internet afterwards.